Squamous cell carcinoma of the skin

 Most of the DNA mutations in skin cells are caused by ultraviolet (UV) radiation found in sunlight and in commercial tanning lamps and tanning beds.

 But sun exposure doesn't explain skin cancers that develop on skin not ordinarily exposed to sunlight.
 This indicates that other factors may contribute to your risk of skin cancer, such as having a condition that weakens your immune system.

 Skin cancer begins in the cells that make up the outer layer (epidermis) of your skin.
 One type of skin cancer called basal cell carcinoma begins in the basal cells, which make skin cells that continuously push older cells toward the surface.
 As new cells move upward, they become flattened squamous cells, where a skin cancer called squamous cell carcinoma can occur.
 Melanoma, another type of skin cancer, arises in the pigment cells (melanocytes).

 Factors that may increase your risk of squamous cell carcinoma of the skin include:

 Fair skin.
 Anyone, regardless of skin color, can get squamous cell carcinoma of the skin.
 However, having less pigment (melanin) in your skin provides less protection from damaging UV radiation.

-If you have blond or red hair and light-colored eyes and you freckle or sunburn easily, you're much more likely to develop skin cancer than is a person with darker skin.
+If you have blond or red hair and light-colored eyes and you freckle or sunburn easily, you're much more likely to develop skin cancer, including squamous cell carcinoma, than is a person with darker skin.

 - Excessive sun exposure.
 Being exposed to UV light from the sun increases your risk of squamous cell carcinoma of the skin.
 Spending lots of time in the sun — particularly if you don't cover your skin with clothing or sunblock — increases your risk of squamous cell carcinoma of the skin even more.